stefspakman/macaw/src/components/toucan-header/readme.md

 ### `setSettings(settings: any) => Promise<{ height: number; sticky: boolean; visible: boolean; }>`

-Change the settings of the Macaw Header Component, returns the current settings.
+Change the settings of the Toucan Header Component, returns the current settings.

 #### Returns